sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/03 - Alex's Warning.md

 Wait, people thought they were in kahoots with Mustache Girl?
 "Uh... but I'm not.
 That little girl beat me up when she saw me.
 I'm just a regular kind person here."

 "I can believe that, from having met you.
 But I'd still be careful, dear.
 If anyone asks you to come with them, I'd politely decline... except perhaps if it's the alien girl with her spaceship, and perhaps DJ Grooves the film director.
 Anyone else...
 I'd watch out."
-Cooking Cat rested her paws on Alex's hands.
+Cooking Cat rested her paws in Alex's hands.
 "You've got this, Alex."